-As a consequence, the classifying space of a graded module over a braided monoidal category is a graded $\tE_1$-module over an $\tE_2$-algebra.
+As a consequence of the previous lemma, the classifying space of a graded module over a braided monoidal category carries the structure of a graded $\tE_1$-module over an $\tE_2$-algebra.

-\begin{rem}The operad of \emph{parenthesized colored braids} encodes non-strict braided monoidal categories and its classifying space operad is $\tE_2$ as well \cite[Ch.\,6]{Fresse}.
-By considering a parenthesized version of $\CoBM$, this extends in a similar fashion to non-strict right-modules over non-strict braided monoidal categories whose classifying spaces hence also give $\tE_1$-modules over $\tE_2$-algebras. \end{rem}
+\begin{rem}The operad of \emph{parenthesised coloured braids} encodes non-strict braided monoidal categories, and its classifying space operad is $\tE_2$ as well \cite[Ch.\,6]{Fresse}.
+By considering a parenthesised version of $\CoBM$, this extends in a similar fashion to non-strict right-modules over non-strict braided monoidal categories, whose classifying spaces hence also give $\tE_1$-modules over $\tE_2$-algebras. \end{rem}